api-evangelist-tools/jekyll-hypermedia-client/_design/requests/relationships.md

 rel:
   - /rels/stop
 properties:
-  name: Path
+  name: Relationships
-  description: Consider how you craft your resources across all API operations.
-I do not subscribe to specific philosophies around this, just trying to provide a framework to think about this in.
+  description: Consider how relationships between resources will be handled, and establish a single approach for doing across API operations.
 entities:
   - class:
       - image